iotaledger/inx-tendercoo/README.md

 # INX-TenderCoo

 This repository contains an [INX](https://github.com/iotaledger/inx) plugin for a distributed coordinator using [Tendermint Core](https://github.com/tendermint/tendermint) BFT consensus.
+Each plugin contains its own Tendermint node and represents one validator in the network.

 ## Bootstrapping